OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * options SHAREIRQ and DBFLAGS ignored.

- * both IBM and OS/4 OS2LDR use PCI BIOS calls.
-QSINIT use PCI BIOS only for basic info (version and number of buses in system), all scan, read and write operations performed internally.
+ * both IBM and OS/4 OS2LDR make PCI BIOS calls.
+QSINIT uses PCI BIOS for basic info only (version and # of buses in system), all scan, read and write operations performed internally.

  * OEMHLP$ driver (loader IS this driver) use much less memory in 1st Mb.